Parent Survey 2024

 The school leadership team is approachable and listens to concerns

-81% in agreement, 10% disagree
+66% in agreement, 23% disagree

 Our School Leadership Team works hard to act on any concerns families may have and improve our school for the children.
 We have an open door policy and welcome families in to discuss any concerns.
 It is important that families feel SLT are approachable so going forward we will ensure SLT are on the playground during pick up and drop.
-We will continue to promote our open door policy and spend time building relationships with families so that any concerns can be addressed with confidence.
+We will continue to promote our open -door approach and spend time building relationships with families so that any concerns can be addressed with confidence.

 I feel part of the school community

-71% in agreement, 10% disagree
+52% in agreement, 19% disagree

 We want families to feel part of our school and have tried hard over the last year to invite families into school to celebrate and have your say.
 In the last academic year we have had successful Christmas and summer Fayres, class sharing events and parent/teacher workshops and weekly workshops and events with our family liaison officer.
 We want families to feel part of our school community so going forward we hope to develop a PTA, have more sharing events to celebrate the wonderful work of our children and more parent workshops in more subject areas.